urql-graphql/urql/docs/graphcache/errors.md

 > operations like write or query, or as part of its resolvers, updaters,
 > or optimistic configs.

-If you're somehow accessing the `Cache` (an instance of `Store`) outside of any of the usual operations then this error will be thrown.
+If you're somehow accessing the `Cache` (an instance of `Store`) outside any of the usual operations then this error will be thrown.

 Please make sure that you're only calling methods on the `cache` as part of configs that you pass to your `cacheExchange`.
-Outside of these functions the cache must not be changed.
+Outside these functions the cache must not be changed.

 However when you're not using the `cacheExchange` and are trying to use the